avast/android-styled-dialogs/README.md

 ## How to create other (non-simple) DialogFragments:

-Extend BaseDialogFragment class - look at demo app implementation - it shows two types of those implementations:
+Extend BaseDialogFragment class and look at demo app implementation.
+It shows two types of those implementations:

- - FavoriteCharacterDialogFragment - showing list in the dialog using extending BaseDialogFragment
+ - FavoriteCharacterDialogFragment: showing list in the dialog using extending BaseDialogFragment
- - JayneHatDialogFragment - showing a custom view in the dialog using extending SimpleDialogFragment
+ - JayneHatDialogFragment: showing a custom view in the dialog using extending SimpleDialogFragment

 ### What can you set in a DialogFragment
  - title